Swiss Premium Economy on the new Airbus A350: a coincidence on the ZRH-PRG route

 Aircraft with the new Swiss Senses product only fly on a few routes so far and prices tend to be higher than on older aircraft types.

-As an example, I searched for prices on the Prague-Boston route with a connection in Zurich.
+As an example, I looked for prices on the Prague-Boston route with a connection in Zurich.

 The average prices for a return flight with a purchase 3 months before departure are: